-"Redux" is a software engineering tool that might be described as "Goal, Operator-Oriented Programming" (GOOP).
+"Redux" is a software engineering technology that supports what might be suggestively described as "Goal, Operator-Oriented Programming" (GOOP).
+Redux is essentially a model for configuration problem solving[1], including management of change in solutions, first described in [2].

 A goal is reduced when a decision is made for it.
 If no subgoals result, or all of the subgoals become satisfied, then the goal is satisfied.